Seaside Safari is an environmental day camp for children in grades K-5.

 Age: For grades K-5

-You must have a family membership valid through the session for which you are registering to take advantage of the member rate.
+You must have a family membership valid through your chosen camp dates to take advantage of the member rate.

 About Safari Camp